 My youngest child, Mike, fished with me when he was much younger.
 He was eager to learn every aspect of lobstering as he could.
 When he was ten years old, he insisted on measuring his first lobster.
 So, he took the lobster in one hand and the measure in the other hand, excitement dancing in his eyes.
 He calculated the lobster was a short and in his haste to throw the short, he threw the measure over board instead.
 I can still see his little tow head drop when he realized what he had done.
 Now, he is grown, married and has a son of his own, whom he will teach to fish.
 Mike fishes out of the harbor also in his own beauty of a boat.

-Winter Harbor has been the lace that I have called home all my 56 years of life.
+Winter Harbor has been the lace that I have called home all my life.
 My hobbies include cheering on the Red Sox and collecting baseballs that have been autographed.
 I collect duck decoys created and sold locally.
 I also am a history buff and spend large amounts of time studying and reading about the Civil War period.
 Classic Rock and the new age Country music are what I enjoy listening to the most.

 At the age of fourteen, my farther, Arvid, introduced me to the ways of lobstering.
 Herman, my grandfather, also shared his vast information on lobstering that can’t be reproduced with the technology used today.